leangjia/blender_docs/manual/animation/armatures/properties/pose_library.rst

    The Pose Library panel.

-The Pose Library is a way to store pose positions so the same position can be used again later in the animation or to store different rest poses.
+The pose library is a way to store pose positions so the same position can be used again later in the animation or to store different rest poses.
-*Pose Libraries* are saved to :doc:`Actions </animation/actions>`.
+Pose libraries are saved to :doc:`Actions </animation/actions>`.
 They are not generally used as actions, but can be converted to and from.
 The *Pose Library* panel is used to save, apply, and manage armature poses.